 The obtained baseline blood samples were sequenced using Roche/454 Junior sequencing technology and again analyzed using Seq2Res.
 The observation on the number of samples with and without predicted resistant HIV showed that in the no-PMTCT virologic failure group of 40, there was only one individual predicted resistant to at least one drug in baseline at prevalence cutoff 20% and that increased to four individuals at prevalence cutoff 1%.
 Similar increments in the number of samples with predicted resistant HIV was observed in no-PMTCT virologic success group as well as in PMTCT virologic failure and virologic success groups (Figure 5.2).
 The highest number of samples with predicted resistant HIV was observed in PMTCT virologic success group at prevalence cutoff 1%.
 Further, in the No-PMTCT group there was a significant difference between the number of clinical viral failures predicted as resistant when compared with the number of clinical viral successes predicted as resistant (p < 0.05, Fisher’s exact test, Figure 5.2.

-3.1.3 Comparison of number of sequence reads per baseline sample generated by FLX and Junior
+Comparison of number of sequence reads per baseline sample generated by FLX and Junior

-Sequencing had been successful on both HTS platforms for 464 samples (Table 5.2).
+Sequencing had been successful on both UDPS platforms for 464 samples (Table 5.2).
 The initial analysis focused on comparing the number of sequence reads generated by each platform for each sample and identifying if ‘deeper’ sequencing coverage resulted in more accurate prediction of resistance.
 We saw that FLX platform generated on average 6034 sequence reads per sample (standard deviation 2297) while the Junior platform generated an average 1532 sequence reads per sample (Standard deviation 595, Figure 5.3).
 Thus, it is clear that the FLX platform produced significantly (P-value < 2.2-16) more reads per sample than the Junior platform.

-3.1.4 Comparison of genotyping results between the Roche/454 FLX and Junior platforms on baseline samples
+Comparison of genotyping results between the Roche/454 FLX and Junior platforms on baseline samples

 Baseline samples from 405 individuals had been sequenced using both the FLX and Junior platforms.
 Of them, 249 had no previous PMTCT therapy while 156 had previous exposure to PMTCT therapy.
 Of these 249 patients, 40 exhibited virologic failure and 209 exhibited virologic success to the first line antiretroviral therapy regimen.
 Of the 146 PMTCT exposed patients, 21 exhibited virologic failure and 135 exhibited virologic success in first line antiretroviral therapy (Figure 5.4).